What is the Sphenoid Bone

-2. Sella turcica: It is a saddle-shaped depression, having three parts:
+2. Sella turcica: It is a saddle-shaped depression having three parts:

 i.
-Tuberculum sellae – This part forms the anterior wall of the sella turcica, and the posterior aspect of the chiasmatic groove.
+Tuberculum sellae – This part forms the anterior wall of the sella turcica and the posterior aspect of the chiasmatic groove.

 iii.
 Dorsum sellae – It is a depression that slopes back at the base of the skull, forming the posterior wall of the sella turcica.

-Greater wings feature three foramina, which are as follows:
+The greater wings feature three foramina, which are as follows:

-- Foramen rotundum: The maxillary nerve passes through this foramen.
+- Foramen rotundum: For the maxillary nerve

 i.
-Pterygoid canal: It contains the major petrosal nerve,and deep petrosal nerve.
+Pterygoid canal: It contains the major petrosal nerve and deep petrosal nerve.

 ii.
 Palatovaginal or pharyngeal canal: It contains the pharyngeal nerve.

 - The temporalis muscle, a muscle of mastication, is attached to the temporal surface of the greater wing of the sphenoid.